 - Communication with OLAF

-Just send to us your cases and questions in advance!
-We will forward them to our speakers, who will include your issues in the programme and answer them during the training.
+Simply send us your cases and questions in advance!
+We will forward them to our speakers, who will include your issues in the programme and answer them during the training event.

 Tag 1: Mittwoch, 17.
 Juni | 08:15 - 18:00